andrew-hayworth22/sql-injection/README.md

 This attack updates all of the data in the system to the text "YOU HAVE BEEN HACKED LOL," exposing the unauthorized tampering of data.
 This attack can be tweaked and extended even further.
 The following input will update all data associated with user's of a particular name:

 Username: ``` ';update data set data = 'HEY ANDY, THIS IS AN ATTACK' from (select id from users where username = 'andy') as u where user_id = u.id;/* ```

+## Mitigation Strategies

+To solve these issues and protect the server against SQL injection attacks (along with some extra protections), the secure version of this server implements these mitigation strategies:

+- Prepared SQL statements
+- Input sanitization and validation
+- Storing password hashes
+- Storing encrypted usernames